 consistent with expectations from the source studies \citep{tucci:2011,Lagache:2020}.

-When fitted separately from the CIB, the index of the Poisson term of the CIB, so-called dusty star-forming galaxies (DSFGs), is found to be $\beta_{\rm DSFG} = 1.68 \pm 0.06$ with an associated clustered CIB index of $\beta_{\rm CIB} = 2.06 \pm 0.16$.
-For comparison, when the same index is used for both Poisson and clustered terms, we find $\beta_{\rm CIB} = 1.79 \pm 0.19$ after marginalisation (Sect.~\ref{sec:foregrounds:cib}).
+When fitted separately from the CIB, we find the index of the Poisson term of the CIB, corresponding to DSFGs, to be $\beta_{\rm DSFG} = 1.68 \pm 0.06$, with an associated clustered CIB index of $\beta_{\rm CIB} = 2.06 \pm 0.16$.
+For comparison, when we used the same index for both Poisson and clustered terms, we find $\beta_{\rm CIB} = 1.79 \pm 0.19$ after marginalisation (Sect.~\ref{sec:foregrounds:cib}).

-We also test how the recovered foreground parameters change when point sources are not jointly modelled but instead fitted independently for each cross-spectrum of each dataset (see the orange curve in Fig.~\ref{fig:fg_ps}).
-Because the number of free parameters is much larger (18 instead of 7 in the point-source sector), the resulting uncertainties are correspondingly larger.
-Nevertheless, the impact of point-sources modelling is significant: they can suppress the CIB amplitude by more than a factor of two while simultaneously enhancing the kSZ signal and the tSZ$\times$CIB correlation.
+We also tested how the recovered foreground parameters change when point sources are not jointly modelled but are instead fitted independently for each cross-spectrum of each dataset (see the orange curve in Fig.~\ref{fig:fg_ps}).
+Because the number of free parameters is much larger (18 instead of seven in the point-source sector), the resulting uncertainties are correspondingly larger.
+Nevertheless, the impact of point-source modelling is significant: it can suppress the CIB amplitude by more than a factor of two while simultaneously enhancing the kSZ signal and the tSZ$\times$CIB correlation.